dhemery/DHE-Modules/content/modules/func/index.md

 - **ADD / MULT:**
     Selects the function to apply to the input signal.

-    - _ADD_ offsets the signal by adding the selected amount to it.
+    - _ADD_ offsets the signal by adding the selected voltage to it.
     - _MULT_ scales the signal by multiplying it by the selected amount.

     This switch also selects